 16.3 Shortened Course - The "S" Flag (blue square on white) plus two sound signals means finish between a near mark and the Race Committee Boat.

 16.4 Leg(s) Shortened - The "C" Flag plus repetitive sound signals indicates a shortening of the course (changes Rule 33(b)).

 16.5 Leg(s) Lengthened - The "X" Flag plus repetitive sound signals indicates a lengthening of the course (changes Rule 33(b)).

 17.0 Protests - All boats intending to PROTEST must follow these requirements: shall hail "Protest", shall display a red flag, shall notify the Race Committee of a protest at the finish line and shall file a written protest with the Race Committee Chairman within two hours of time the last boat finishes.
 Protest forms are available from the Race Committee (changes Rule 61.1 (2)).
-Remember an alternative penalty may be taken: two turns (720 degrees) for breaking rules of Part 2, and one turn (360 degrees) for touching a mark.
+Remember an alternative penalty may be taken: two turns (720 degrees) for for fouling another boat, and one turn (360 degrees) for touching a mark.
 In either case, the racer must notify the Race Committee of their decision to take the alternative penalty at the finish.
 Furthermore, while taking the turns the boat has no rights on the course.